boazbk/tcs/lec_14_PvsNP.md

 :::

-::: {.remark title="Need for binary search." #binarysearchrm}
+::: {.remark title="Need for binary search" #binarysearchrm}
-In many examples, such as the case of finding longest path, we don't need to use the binary search step in [optimizationnp](){.ref}, and can simply enumerate over all possible values for $k$ until we find the correct one.
+In many examples, such as the case of finding the longest path, we don't need to use the binary search step in [optimizationnp](){.ref}, and can simply enumerate over all possible values for $k$ until we find the correct one.
 One example where we do need to use this binary search step   is in the case of the problem of finding a maximum length path in a _weighted_ graph.
 This is the problem where  $G$ is a weighted graph, and every edge of $G$ is given a weight which is a number between $0$ and $2^k$.
 [optimizationnp](){.ref} shows that we can find the maximum-weight simple path in $G$ (i.e., simple path maximizing the sum of the weights of its edges) in time polynomial in the number of vertices and in $k$.